JozeSIMAO/AirBnB_clone/README.md

 ## How to use it
 You can Create Instances, Destroy Instances, Update Instances, Show Instances and Show All all instances.

-- To use most modules, yoou will need an instance ID ( You do that by using prompt "Create (Class_Name)")
+- To use most modules, you will need an instance ID ( You do that by using prompt "Create (Class_Name)")

 ## Examples:
 - "create BaseModel"
-- "show BaseModel <Instance id>
+- "show BaseModel (Instance id)

 ## Authors
 Project by Joze Simao <https://github.com/JozeSIMAO> and Believe Liphadzi <https://github.com/pbliphadzi>